ylz09/How-Weibo-Works/README.md

 # weibo
-Analyze the search logic of weibo search
+Analyze the search logic of twitter search